norvig/paip-lisp/docs/chapter3.md

 The sequence functions include `remove, remove-if, position,` and `find.` The most common type of sequence is the list, but strings and vectors can also be used as sequences.
 A sequence function performs some action repeatedly for some elements of a sequence.
-The default is to go through the sequence from beginning to end, but the reverse order can be specified with : `from-end t,` and a subsequence can be specifed by supplying a number for the : `start` or : `end` keyword.
+The default is to go through the sequence from beginning to end, but the reverse order can be specified with : `from-end t,` and a subsequence can be specified by supplying a number for the : `start` or : `end` keyword.
 The first element of a sequence is numbered 0, not 1, so be careful.

 As an example of keyword parameters, suppose we wanted to write sequence functions that are similar to `find` and `find-if`, except that they return a list of all matching elements rather than just the first matching element.